727 Total complaints

 Questions to ask the seller

-• Have you had any problems related to power train, service brakes, unknown or other?
+• Have you had any problems related to power train, service brakes, engine?

 • Can I see recent maintenance and repair records?